Alliance believes that every individual has the following rights:

 - Following the plans and instructions for care that you have agreed to with your providers.

 - Understanding your health problems and participating in developing mutually agreed‐upon treatment goals, to the degree possible, telling the doctor or nurse about any changes in your health, and asking questions when you do not understand your care or what you are expected to do.

 - Inviting people who will be helpful and supportive to you to be included in your treatment planning.

 - Working on the goals of your Person-Centered Plan.

-- Respecting the rights and property of other consumers and of Alliance and provider staff.
+- Respecting the rights and property of other individuals and of Alliance and provider staff.

-- Respecting the privacy and security of other consumers.
+- Respecting the privacy and security of other individuals.

 - Keeping all the scheduled appointments that you can and being on time for appointments.